Skip to main content

 • Good Faith Estimate, if you were self-pay or uninsured

-• Charity-care application and proof of income
+• Financial assistance application and proof of income

-• Any denial letters or appeal notices
+• Denial letters and appeal notices

 • Debt collector letters